RubyGems Navigation menu

 end

-The version being released with rubygems_mfa_required set and all the following version will require that you provide an OTP for all privileged operations.
+The version being released with rubygems_mfa_required set and all the following versions will require you to have MFA enabled.
 Once enabled, the gem page will show NEW VERSIONS REQUIRE MFA in the sidebar, and all versions published with rubygems_mfa_required set will also show VERSION PUBLISHED WITH MFA: MFA status indicators

 You will see the following error message if you have not enabled MFA and you are trying to release a new version for a gem that requires MFA: